 Apart from Chania and Rethymno, you can also explore the fantastic coastline on a cruise from the harbour.

 Georgioupolis is also close to Kournas Lake, the only freshwater lake in Crete.
 We didn’t get there on our recent trip to Crete, but it’s one of the most popular Crete destinations, with amazing clear water and mountain backdrop.
-A tourist train runs from the Corissia Park and Georgioupolis seafront, also calling at Argyroupoli, which is known for its beautiful waterfalls.
+The Talos Express tourist train runs from the Corissia Park and Georgioupolis seafront, also calling at Argyroupoli, which is known for its beautiful waterfalls.

 Where better to start than the beach?
 Georgioupolis Beach Hotel is a 4-star hotel right on the seafront.
 Rooms at the front have views of the beach and the gorgeous Agios Nikolaos chapel.